michaelbromley/breezejs-odata4-adapter/README.md

+## No Longer Maintained

+I am not maintaining this project or developing it further.
+For a more up-to-date fork, see https://github.com/tschettler/breezejs-odata4-adapter

 # BreezeJS OData v4 Adapter

 This is an experimental adapter to allow [BreezeJS](http://www.getbreezenow.com/) to communicate with a server that is using version 4 of the OData protocol.